UCM-Q-Project/The-Merced-Rover/README.md

     - All of our projects will produce to data which we will explore and analyze in the vein of Big Data analysis.

 ##The-Merced-Rover
- * The Merced Rover is a project dedicated to constructing an autonomous rover, a la Google's self-driving car, from the ground up.
+ * The Merced Rover, codenamed Vanguard, is a project dedicated to constructing an autonomous rover, a la Google's self-driving car, from the ground up.
  * Various practices and skills applied:

   ###Arduino Programming